Enoch2k2/SE-LIVE-051324-lectures/phase-1/week-2/day-1/README.md

 * PATCH Request
 * Modifying the html after a patch request
 * DELETE Request
-* Modifyiing the html after a delete request
+* Modifying the html after a delete request